dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 |--------------|--------|-------------|
 | `enabled` | boolean | Whether metrics should to be enabled.

-To mitigate errors associated with [high cardinality metrics]({{< ref "metrics-overview.md#high-cardinality-metrics" >}}), you can set regular expressions for every metric exposed by the Dapr sidecar.
+To mitigate high memory usage and egress costs associated with [high cardinality metrics]({{< ref "metrics-overview.md#high-cardinality-metrics" >}}), you can set regular expressions for every metric exposed by the Dapr sidecar.
 For example:

 ```yml
 metric: